JereKuusela/valheim-dev/publish/README.md

 - v1.19
 	- Adds a new setting `no_clip_clear_environment` to control whether the noclip automatically clears the forced environment.
 	- Adds more supported truthy/falsy values for the `dev_config` command.
+	- Adds the y coordinate to the `goto` command.
 	- Changes the map coordinates to be x,z,y instead of x,y,z (like in many commands).
 	- Changes the map coordinates to show free fly position.
 	- Improves the noclip environment clear compatibility with other environment mods.